NewsBank: History

-In 1994, NewsBank was the only company providing researchers access to an index to periodical literature in the subject of theater with its NewsBank's Review of the Arts: Performing Arts on CD-ROM.
-NewsBank started compiling the full text of articles related to the local economy of geographic areas and providing this information via CD-ROM to its clients in 1994.
+In 1994, NewsBank was the only company providing researchers access to an index to periodical literature in the subject of theater, with its NewsBank's Review of the Arts: Performing Arts on CD-ROM.

+It started compiling the full text of articles related to the local economy of geographic areas and providing this information via CD-ROM to its clients in 1994.
 The privately held company was cited by The Information Advisor as bringing in annual revenue of approximately $19 million, and employing a staff of 350 people.
 By 1998, NewsBank provided indexes via CD-ROM to newspaper articles from over 450 cities in the United States.

 In 2001, NewsBank compiled the Foreign Broadcast Information Service index and made it available via CD-ROM.
 NewsBank joined forces with Micromedia, Ltd., a division of IHS Canada, to help distribute its products in 2001.
 In 2004 NewsBank maintained archival access to hundreds of media references since 1996.
 In 2005, NewsBank was structured in a pay-for-use format, with access differentiated for different types of users including public libraries, public schools, as well as higher education settings.

-NewsBank reached an agreement in 2011 with The Daily Northwestern newspaper of Northwestern University to archive all of its historical publications.
+In 2011 NewsBank reached an agreement with The Daily Northwestern newspaper of Northwestern University to archive all of its historical publications.
 The task archived more than 90,000 pages of material from the school.
 It included a plan to archive not just The Daily Northwestern but also prior related publications from 1871 to 2000, and index the material so it could be keyword searchable on the Internet.
 Dan Jones, President and CEO of NewsBank, had a prior relationship with the university, serving as a university trustee and president-elect of the Northwestern Alumni Association.

+Coverage

-In 2013, NewsBank provided users with its service Access World News, which Reference Skills for the School Librarian called the "world's largest full-text news database".
-According to the book Communication and Language Analysis in the Public Sphere, in 2014 NewsBank contained "over 990 news sources, with each state in the U.S. represented, as well as national publications, television and radio programs."
+In 2013, NewsBank provided users with its service Access World News, which according to Reference Skills for the School Librarian was then the "world's largest full-text news database".
+In 2014 NewsBank contained over 990 news sources, covering U.S. state as well as national publications, along with television and radio programs.

-NewsBank's offerings include a Black Life in America archive.
+NewsBank's offerings include a "Black Life in America" archive.

-Reception

-The 2004 book Reference Sources in History by Ronald H. Fritze, Brian E. Coutts, and Louis Andrew Vyhnanek wrote that: "NewsBank is one of the world's largest information providers."
-In her book Journalism: A Guide to the Reference Literature (2004), Jo A. Cates said: "NewsBank is a massive database, the NewsFile Collection alone providing access to full text articles in more than 500 newspapers, wire services, and broadcasts."
-The 2013 book Reference Skills for the School Librarian by authors Ann Marlow Riedling, Loretta Shake, and Cynthia Houston called NewsBank a "popular indexing series".
-They pointed out that NewsBank provided access to "an easy-to-search database of articles, activities, and lesson plans for the elementary and middle grades, covering key issues and events in every subject area."
+As of 2024, NewsBank holds current and archived information from thousands of newspapers, along with newswires, blogs, videos, broadcast transcripts, journals, government documents, and other publications.
+It is a global resource, providing online resources to many regions.

+The National Library of Australia, along with many state and university libraries in Australia, provide online access to NewsBank.
+As of 2024 the resource holds over 760 Australian sources, both national and regional, with coverage for most titles starting in the 1980s, 1990s or 2000s.

+Location and people

+NewsBank headquarters are in Naples, Florida, U.S., and it also has an office in Mitcham North, Melbourne, Australia.

+The founding president and CEO is Dan Jones.
+His son, Danny (1972–2024), was the consumer division's first president, and largely responsible for growing GenealogyBank, while his daughters have also worked for the organization.